 NOTE: A Tuition Reimbursement Program Application must be submitted AND approved three (3) weeks prior to the beginning of the coursework; failure to do so may result in coursework not being reimbursed.

-The Tuition Reimbursement Program allows eligible employees to enroll in academic degree programs at regionally accredited degree-granting educational institutions, and to be reimbursed part or all of the tuition expense.
+The Tuition Reimbursement Program allows eligible employees to enroll in academic degree programs at regionally accredited degree-granting educational institutions, and to be reimbursed up to 75% of the tuition expense (less any financial aid the employee may be qualified to receive).
 Foreign institutions will be reviewed on a case-by-case basis.

 Degrees or certificates offered at Florida SouthWestern State College will not be reimbursed if taken at other institutions.
+The Vice President/Executive

-The Vice President of Academic Affairs or designee will determine degree comparability.
+with oversight for the area or designee will determine degree comparability.

 Eligibility: